ppajer/PHP-Request/README.md

 	public function response() : String // Fetches the response body.

 	public static function parallel(Array $options) : ParallelRequest // Creates an instance of ParallelRequest to handle multiple URLs.
-See [ParallelRequest constructor options](#constructor-request-options-example)
+See the docs for ParallelRequest
 }
 ```

 ### Multiple requests - `ParallelRequest`

 The `ParallelRequest` class allows you to fetch a number of resources asynchronously, providing a large performance boost over making sequential requests.
+You can either create one directly using the `new` keyword or by calling `Request::parallel()` statically.

 #### Methods

 Most of the API is the same as for a regular request, except for the constructor taking an array of request options.
 The array must consist of keys matching the parameters of the class - if provided, these keys will be used as settings for the individual requests, with the missing values being filled with class defaults.
+See [ParallelRequest constructor options](#constructor-request-options-example) for more details.

 ```(php)
 class ParallelRequest {